 - Sales Tax on Cars & Vehicles

 - More Information

 North Carolina's Sales Tax By The Numbers:

-North Carolina has a lower-than-average state sales tax rate of 4.75%, but the actual combined sales tax rates are higher than average when local sales taxes from North Carolina's 100 local tax jurisdictions are taken into account.
+North Carolina has a lower-than-average sales tax, including when local sales taxes from North Carolina's 460 local tax jurisdictions are taken into account.